sserrot/DATA607/Final Project/Torres_Project.md

 # Statistical Analysis

-I want to analyze my dependent variables (goodreads_rating) and its relationship to the independent variable sentiment_mean which is the mean of all the words sentiment value for each book and its relationship to the sentiment progression of a book - i.e. does a book become progressively more or less positive.
+I want to analyze my dependent variable (goodreads_rating) and its relationship to the independent variable sentiment mean which is the mean of all the words sentiment value for each book and its relationship to the sentiment progression of a book - i.e. does a book become progressively more or less positive with a linear relationship to page number.

 ## Aggregated Statistics